-Flying over the Drake means you can explore King George Island and the Antarctic Peninsula in just 7 or 8 days, or journey far enough south to cross into the Antarctic Circle in 11 days.
-It’s a great choice for those who want to save time on the crossings to spend on other South American travel, like Corina Hitchcock, who shared her Fly-Cruise story here.
+Flying over the Drake means you can explore King George Island and the Antarctic Peninsula in just 8 or 11 days, or journey far enough south to cross into the Antarctic Circle in 11 days.
+It’s a great choice for those who want to save time on the crossings to spend on other South American travel, like Corina Hitchcock, who shared her Fly/Cruise story here.

-There’s an expedition to suit very traveler, with over 30 departures across 10 diverse itineraries in the 2017.18 Antarctic season.
-Our 2018.19 collection of Antarctic expeditions promises an even greater range of options, and you can enjoy substantial savings with Early Booking Bonuses (see Ways to Save for more).
+Our 2018.19 collection of Antarctic expeditions promises a great range of options, and you can enjoy substantial savings with Early Booking Bonuses (see Ways to Save for more).

 Antarctica may be closer than you think... expeditions start at just $5,595 and our current offers can help make your expedition dreams a reality.